cyrgarden/qtranslation/README.md

 # QTranslater
 This crate is a very small translation system based on Json for QMetaOjbect.
-It was originally created for the translation of the [Grace de Cairn Devices software](https://gitlab.cairn-devices.eu/cairntech/grace)
+It was originally created for the translation of the [Grace software](https://gitlab.cairn-devices.eu/cairntech/grace)(by Cairn Devices).

 ## Objectif :